Reading

 In 1981 a new crest appeared that featured three elm trees, a reference to Reading's Elm Park ground.
 This was dropped when the Royals adopted a new colour scheme in 1983.

 The season of 1982-83 almost saw Reading go out of business.
 Relegated back to Division Four and facing a financial crisis, plans were made to sell off Elm Park and merge the club with Robert Maxwell's Oxford United to form a new club to be known as Thames Valley Royals.
-These threats were warded off and with former player, reading fc crest 1987Roger Smee installed as chairman, a new manager and new colours of sky blue, dark blue, yellow and white, the Royals won promotion in 1984.
+These threats were warded off and with former player, Roger Smee installed as chairman, a new manager and new colours of sky blue, dark blue, yellow and white, the Royals won promotion in 1984.
 Two seasons later, in 1986, the club won the Third Division title and returned to Division Two after an absence of 55 years.
 A new crest, a simple presentation of the colours of the time, was adopted in 1987.

 Once again the club's success was short lived and after two seasons Reading were relegated.
 In 1990, the club was bought by John Madejski who injected a new sense of ambition.
 The hooped shirts were restored in 1992, partly due to pressure from supporters and in 1994 the "Biscuitmen" (a rather whimsical reference to one of the town's traditional industries) won promotion to Nationwide Division One (formerly Division Two) and then a place in the play-offs in 1995 after finishing in second place.
-Because of reading fc crest 1996the reduction in the size of the Premier League, only two promotion places were available: in any other season Reading would have won automatic promotion to the top flight.
+Because of the reduction in the size of the Premier League, only two promotion places were available: in any other season Reading would have won automatic promotion to the top flight.

 Between 1996 and 1998, the old elm crest was revived.
 The significance was twofold: 1996 marked the centenary of Reading's Elm Park while 1998-99 would be the season that they would move into a new home.

-reading fc crest 1998In 1998 Reading were relegated to Nationwide Division Two, a misfortune offset by the move into the brand new Madejski Stadium in 1999.
+In 1998 Reading were relegated to Nationwide Division Two, a misfortune offset by the move into the brand new Madejski Stadium in 1999.
 This fresh start was marked by the introduction of a brand new club badge that featured the club's iconic blue and white hoops, a crown representing Berkshire's status (Windsor Castle is in the county which is often referred to as "Royal Berkshire") and the Maiwand Lion, a prominent local landmark.

 In 2002, the club returned to Nationwide Division One and the following season once again qualified for the play offs.
 Steady consolidation was rewarded when, in 2006, the club ran away with the Coca Cola Championship title to take their place in the Premiership, the first time Reading had played in the top level.
-They stayed in the top level for two seasons but on the final day of the 2007-08 season they were relegated on goal difference.